CAU-COE-VEICLab/AgriSTF/README.md

 ## 🏠 TODOs
 * [x] MPSR model.
+* [x] test set of scenario 2,3,4

 **Notes**:
 - At the core of AgriSTF is the proposed masked pixel-semantic reconstruction (MPSR) method in Stage 1.
 - So, we only release MPSR's code.
-- If you want to train segmenation model, please see our codebase CS-Net[https://github.com/CAU-COE-VEICLab/Simple-Attention]
+- If you want to train segmenation models, please see our codebase CS-Net[https://github.com/CAU-COE-VEICLab/Simple-Attention]